scalyr/scalyr-agent-2/docs/monitors/syslog_monitor.md

 You may wish to accept syslog connections from other hosts than just localhost.
 For example, you may have a network device that cannot run the agent itself, but does use syslog to export its log.
-You can configure the Syslog Monitor to accept non-localhost connections by setting the ``only_accept_local`` configuration option to false.
+You can configure the Syslog Monitor to accept non-localhost connections by setting the ``accept_remote_connections`` configuration option to true.
 Here is a sample fragment that demonstrates this:

   monitors: [
     {
       module:                      "scalyr_agent.builtin_monitors.syslog_monitor",
-      protocol:            "tcp:601,udp:514",
+      protocols:                   "tcp:601,udp:514",
-      only_accept_local:   false
+      accept_remote_connections:   true
     }
   ]